medic/cht-docs/content/en/apps/guides/hosting/ec2-setup-guide.md

 1. Upgrading the container
     - Backup all data (EBS)
     - Log into container and stop all services
-    - DO NOT REMOVE `/srv/storage/medic-core/`, `/srv/settings/medic-core/couchdb/local.ini`, wipe all other files in `/srv` [Note: Make script publicly accessible]
+    - To prepare for the upgrade, delete all other files in `/srv` EXCEPT for these three:
+        - `/srv/storage/medic-core/`
+        - `/srv/settings/medic-core/couchdb/local.ini`
+        - `/srv/settings/medic-core/couchdb/local.d`

+      The `medic-core` directory is where the CHT stores user data.
+CouchdDB uses both `local.ini` and `local.d` store configuration changes.
+Be sure not to delete these.
     - [Change the image tag to the newest image release version]({{< ref "core/guides/docker-setup#use-docker-compose" >}})
     - [Change image tag in docker-compose file]({{< ref "core/guides/docker-setup#use-docker-compose">}})
-    - Launch new containers with appropriate COUCHDB_ADMIN_PASSWORD & HA_PASSWORD environment variables
+    - Launch new containers with appropriate `COUCHDB_ADMIN_PASSWORD` & `HA_PASSWORD` environment variables

 1. Upgrading the webapp
     - Use Admin GUI page